Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.0/getting-started/introduction.md

 #### Separate

-If you decide to go with the separate scripts solution, Popper.js must come first, and then our JavaScript plugins.
+If you decide to go with the separate scripts solution, Popper.js must come first (if you're using tooltips or popovers), and then our JavaScript plugins.

 ```html
 <script src="{{< param "cdn.popper" >}}" integrity="{{< param "cdn.popper_hash" >}}" crossorigin="anonymous"></script>